hjk789/NXEnhanced/README.md

 ## Support

-This project takes a lot of time and effort developing, analyzing, testing, fixing, researching and optimizing, most of these are because of the fact that it's being developed for public use, instead of just my personal use.
-If you appreciate this project, would like to give a thank you or support the continuation of the development, you can make a donation via PayPal.
-I'll gladly appreciate any help with any value:
+This project takes a lot of time and effort developing, analyzing, testing, fixing, researching and optimizing, most of these are because it's being developed for public use, instead of just my personal use.
+If you appreciate this project, would like to give a thank you or support the continuation of the development, you can make a donation via PayPal:

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CK5BFYUP9TWBJ&source=url)